 While it is not exactly a primary source of information on tools and building, it is interesting to note that there are a number of specific and notable hand tools in the Bible.
 Most references to the tools are almost entirely incidental.
-While there are a great number of translations of the Bible—all come from the same early manuscripts.
+While there are a great number of translations of the Bible—all are sourced from the same early manuscripts.
 As a result, most use the same words for all of our references.
 For the sake of simplicity, we limited our research to the English Standard Version (ESV), but you will find the same language and words in the King James Version as well (KJV).
 We tried to give a list of those tools mentioned along with how they are used in the scriptures.

 Hand Tools in the Bible